Louis-Billot/blob_gen/instructions.md

 # Instructions for the installation and use of the .BLOB file generator

+The source of this procedure is [this Collab notebook](https://colab.research.google.com/github/luxonis/depthai-ml-training/blob/master/colab-notebooks/YoloV5_training.ipynb) where the authors explain the training of a custom network before sending it to a DepthAI camera.

 > This procedure is written for Ubuntu but easily works inside a WSL distro on Windows.

 ## Setup of all the required tools